allthingstalk/arduino-nbiot-sdk/readme.md

 ## Sending data

+There are three ways to send your data to AllThingsTalk

+* `Standard json`
+* `Cbor payload`
+* `Binary payload`

+Standard json will send a single datapoint to a single asset.
+Both _Cbor_ and _Binary_ allow you to construct your own payload.
+The former is slightly larger in size, the latter requires a small decoding file [(example)](https://github.com/allthingstalk/arduino-nbiot-sdk/blob/master/arduino-nbiot-sdk/examples/environmental-sensing/nbiot-environmental-sensing-payload-definition.json) on the receiving end.

 ### Single asset

 Send a single datapoint to a single asset using the `send(value, asset)` function.
 Value can be any primitive type `integer`, `float`, `boolean` or `String`.
 For example